Forbes Road: Following Forbes' Road

 A tentative reconstruction of the Forbes route and/or later routes suggests proceeding north from Rohr's Gap on Fleegle Road, then west on Lambert Mountain Road/Lambert Street.
 A slight northward bump in Central City's School Road connects with Monument Road (west).
 No current road follows Forbes' route over the ridge.
 A slight detour south on T742, west on Browning, then north on Ridge Road will connect to Old Forbes Road, which may be followed west into Kantner and Stoystown.
 Several branches of Forbes' Road split as the route proceeds into the rising, rougher ground of Laurel Mountain.
-The landscape through this region has been substantially altered by strip mining, so there is a scant likelihood of finally an original trace; US 30 west parallels Forbes' Road a few miles to the south.
+The landscape through this region has been substantially altered by strip mining, so there is a scant likelihood of finding an original trace; US 30 west parallels Forbes' Road a few miles to the south.
 A roadside historical marker for Edmund's Swamp indicates where good grazing was found for horses and cattle.

 US 30 (west) is probably the surest route into Jennerstown.
 What follows is quite speculative: North from Rt 30 in Jennerstown on SR 985 leads to Stemler and Barnick Roads, which on good evidence, seem to lie near or on the early Forbes Road.
 Near the intersection of Barnick with Klines Mills Roads was the Clear Fields encampment named by Bouquet.
 Klines Mills Road north becomes Sequenota Road, then a rough track to a reservoir.
 It seems likely that the earliest Forbes' Road ran up the nose of the mountain near this point, crossing the highest elevations of the entire route.
 Older topographic maps show a jeep trail over the ridge; its current state is unknown to this author.
 Over the west side of the ridge, Old Forbes picks up again near the intersection with the Laurel Ridge Trail.
 Several divergent "Old Forbes Roads" are to be found in this area, as there were several early iterations.
 The oldest seems to have trended far to the north.
 Workforce was needed to construct the fort at Ligonier, so this roundabout route was made to serve until a better track could be cut.
 The later, closer road (declared "four miles shorter and eight miles better") was developed as time permitted.
 As the earliest roads tended to the high ground, a lost trace of this second path across the ridge to Kissell Springs Road seems probable.
 Kissell Springs intersects with Nature Run Road; north on this latter connects with yet another Old Forbes Road.
 This trended north and west on Gravel Hill Road, then south down a lost path directly to Fort Ligonier.